 Unlike CERN or the ISS, which emerged from geopolitical circumstance, Horizon was designed from the start as a system for producing cross-boundary collaboration.
 Its mechanisms — for forming consortia, distributing funding, measuring outputs, iterating across programme generations — are the closest available model for thinking about what WhatIfWe's own infrastructure needs to do.

 These four case studies are a starting point, not a definitive map.
-The field is larger than any single curator can see.
+This space is larger than any single curator can see.
 If you are aware of a project — in any domain, at any scale — that illuminates what becomes possible at the frontier of cross-tradition collaboration, we want to know about it.
 In a later phase, community members will be able to contribute case studies directly.
 For now, write to us.

 hector@whatifwe.community